 Have you ever visited Lalbagh Fort?
 How amazing have you found it?
-Share your experience with us in the comment!
+Please share your experience with us in the comment!

 - 7 Best things to do in Dhaka for the ultimate experience

-- Sadarghat: The chaotic and dynamic river port of Dhaka
+- Sadarghat: The live and vibrant river port and waterfront of Old Dhaka

-- Dhakeshwari Temple: The center of Hindu religion in Dhaka
+- Dhakeshwari Temple: The center of Hindu religion and festival in Old Dhaka

-- Bangladesh National Parliament: Great architecture of Louis Kahn in Dhaka
+- Bangladesh Parliament Building: A stunning architecture of Louis Kahn in Dhaka

 - 16 Top Bangladeshi food you must try on your visit